 When it comes to ready-made fashion, shoppers flock to Hoi An to take advantage of the cheap price-tags and varied collections.
 There’s a plethora of places where you can pluck out some incredible dresses, coats, sandals, bags, harem pants, silk scarfs, and plenty more.
 From market stalls to vintage shops to high-designer boutiques, our guides will point you in the right direction and give you the low-down on where your dongs will be well-spent.

-Despite the numerous activities at hand, there’s a tranquillity that makes Hoi An somewhere that you can easily reconnect with yourself and exercise self-care.
+Despite the numerous activities at hand, there’s a tranquility that makes Hoi An somewhere that you can easily reconnect with yourself and exercise self-care.
 In most fast-paced cities getting a massage or a facial can easily be put on the backburner but in Hoi An there’s absolutely nothing wrong with spending your downtime getting well and truly pampered.

 As they say here in Hoi An, “No Massage, No Vacation”!
-A visit to the spa is a great way to unwind after a morning of shopping or sightseeing, and the inexpensive costs of services means that you can visit daily if your heart desires.
+A visit to the spa is a great way to unwind after a morning of shopping or sightseeing, and the inexpensive costs of services mean that you can visit daily if your heart desires.

-Likewise there’s plenty of opportunity for pampering and grooming, with hair and beauty salons scattered all over the city.
+Likewise, there’s plenty of opportunity for pampering and grooming, with hair and beauty salons scattered all over the city.
 Services are considerably cheaper than in other countries which can be alluring, but the tourism boom also means that many inexperienced practitioners will try to woo you with their impressively low prices or special offers.

 If you’re not a big risk taker where beauty is concerned and you’d rather avoid the embarrassment of a dodgy haircut or bikini wax gone horribly wrong, then read our reviews and recommendations on where to get the best haircut, trim, eyebrow shaping and bikini wax.

 Hoi An also caters to the more alternative and spiritually-inclined traveler, with various activities such as yoga, meditation, and crystal healing to help you get in touch with your spiritual core.
 Perhaps you get your energy and inspiration by helping others, in which case volunteering may be on your agenda while you’re in town.
-Read our guide on reputable charitable organisations where you dedicate your time, skills and talents.
+Read our guide on reputable charitable organizations where you dedicate your time, skills and talents.